cybertec-postgresql/pgwatch/README.md

 ## Monitor Database

-After start you could open the [monitoring dashboard](http://localhost:3000/) and start looking at metrics.
-You may log in as admin (`admin`/`admin`) to apply changes to dashboards or to create new one.
+After start, you could open the [monitoring dashboard](http://localhost:3000/) and start looking at metrics.
+You may log in as admin (`admin`/`admin`) to apply changes to dashboards or create new ones.

-If you want to add a test database under monitoring, you can use [built-in WebUI](http://localhost:8080/).
+To add a test database under monitoring, you can use [built-in WebUI](http://localhost:8080/).
 Or simply execute from command line:
 ```shell
 $ docker-compose up add-test-db